Editor’s Note: This post has been updated with new links and content to better serve our readers.

 From the metrics above, you can determine what you might want to test further, and which ads or campaigns are underperforming.

-Here are a few ideas of what you can test:
+Here are a few ideas that you can test:

 Time and Day